gagle/node-properties/README.md

 There are several additional features you can use, some of them are: sections, variables, define your custom comment and key-value separator characters, replacers and revivers similar to the json callbacks, pretty print the stringified properties, convert special characters to their unicode string representation, write comments, parse/stringify INI files and much more.

 The disk access is buffered to reduce the memory footprint.
 The default buffer size is 16KB, a quite large for a simple properties file.
 Most often you'll have small files (less than 1KB, maybe 2KB), so a single I/O call will be done, but it's better to support buffering, just in case.
-If you prefer, you can avoid the buffers and work with strings with the [parse()](#parse) and [stringify()](#stringify) functions, so you decide how to do the I/O access -typically you'll use fs.readFile() and fs.writeFile()-
+If you prefer, you can avoid the buffers and work with strings with the [parse()](#parse) and [stringify()](#stringify) functions, so you decide how to do the I/O access -typically you'll use fs.readFile() and fs.writeFile()-.

 The properties are case sensitive.